ohSaputra/photo-backend/README.md

 </a>

 # Photo Album Assignment
-This repo is a backend assignment test from investax.
+This repo is a backend assignment test for investax.

 A few things to note in the project: